 If the error "Unable to import certificate into keystore" appears when importing the signed certificate & intermediate certs, try the following steps:

-1. Edit the certificate file and remove any blank spaces after each line of the cert.
+1. Edit the certificate file using a text editor and remove any blank spaces and line breaks after each line of the cert.
 The cert should be one single line.

 2. Save changes re-import the certificate.

 This error should not be confused with the one seen when adopting a Cloud Key for the first time.
 This error can be safely ignored by: